Discover How Law Enforcement Agencies, Insurance Companies, and the Courts Determine Fault After an Accident

 Another thing to keep in mind is that evidence of a traffic violation, such as a traffic citation, may persuade the court that the party who committed the violation was acting negligently and is therefore at fault for the accident.
 This concept is known as negligence per se, and can be very helpful to your case if you were injured by a driver who violated traffic laws.

 A car accident is an overwhelming experience.
 Dealing with the police, insurance companies, and the possibility of a lawsuit can be difficult.
-If you have been injured in a lawsuit and are concerned about whether or not you were at fault, a car accident lawyer can help.
-In addition to providing valuable information and legal advice, a car accident attorney can help protect your rights and prevent your statements to the police and insurance companies from being used against you.
+If you have been injured in a lawsuit and are concerned about whether or not you were at fault, an experienced car accident lawyer can help.
+In addition to providing valuable information and legal advice, an auto accident attorney can help protect your rights and prevent your statements to the police and insurance companies from being used against you.